JpegCity/JpegCity.github.io/readme.md

 # Jpegcity website

-The official website for JpegCity
+JPEGCITY is a real world utility project on Elrond Blockchain to promote travel in the cities as we know them today, using the handmade NFTs as building blocks.
+We aim to build a descentralized app on Elrond that gives rewards to the tourist that visits the city and to the owner of the city NFT.

 SECTIONS:
-0. mint + socials
+1. mint + socials
-1. stats
+2. stats
-2. concept
+3. concept
-3. rarity
+4. rarity
 5. why us
 6. roadmap
 7. team